quarkslab/rewind/README.md

 - The target function will be executed with a unique virtual processor, you have no support for hardware so it's probable something will be wrong if you trace hardware related functions
 - This tool is best used for targetting specific functions
 - To have best performances, minimize VM exits and modified pages because they can be really costly and will increase the time needed to execute the function.
-- Don't use hyper-V to do snapshots since enlightments are not handled
+- Don't use hyper-V to do snapshots.
+Windows Hyper-V are "enlightened" meaning they are using paravirtualization, it's currently not handled
 - Some symbols are not resolved properly

 ## License